-At The Fruit Fields we grow redcurrants and blackcurrants.
-These are planted as root cuttings in the Autumn when in a dormant state on a raised bed.
-These will grow up to form a bush which can last for up to ten years.
+At The Fruit Fields we grow redcurrants and blackcurrants. .
 Our latest planting of blackcurrants are planted in pots with trickle irrigation so we are able to control the plant growth better.

 The bushes are pruned in the Autumn to create a good shape and to keep the wood of the plant less than three years old.
 Ideally the stems of the plant should be approximately 30 degrees to the vertical so that the fruit is well presented and easy to pick.

 Blackcurrants are pruned into a stand-alone bush while redcurrants are pruned into a hedge formation and then supported by wires.

 VARIETIES GROWN AT THE FRUIT FIELDS PICK YOUR OWN: